-ACAUTION: For your safety, cleaning of the burner must be performed only by qualified service personnel.
+If any unusual burner operation is noted, the water heater should be shut off until qualified service assistance can be obtained.
+A CAUTION: For your safety, cleaning of the burner must be performed only by qualified service personnel.
 The burner chamber is a sealed area.
-If the burner inner door, lower air box, or inner door burner assembly are removed, the inner door gaskets, burner access door gasket, and transition pan gasket must be replaced.
+If the burner access door is removed, the burner access door gasket must be replaced.

-For cleaning, remove the inner door and inner door burner assembly from the water heater.
-A vacuum cleaner can be used on the burner and inside the water heater.
-The burner can also be cleaned by blowing air over the burner surface.
-Do not allow any large debris to remain inside the burner.
-Refer to page 23.
+For cleaning, remove the burner from the water heater.
+A vacuum cleaner can be used on the burner and floor shield inside the water heater.
+The burner can also be cleaned by scrubbing with mild detergent.